What Are Valuation Principles in Accounting?

 Present Value

-As per the present value (PV) approach, the assets are carried out at the discounted present value or the net future cash inflows that the item is expected of generating in the normal course of business.
+As per the present value (PV) approach, the assets are carried out at the discounted present value or the net future cash inflows that the item is expected to generate in the normal course of business.
 Liabilities are recorded at the present discounted value of future net outflows that are expected to be settled in the normal course of business.
-The concept of compounding and discounting is used to value the asset and liabilities.
+The concept of compounding and discounting is used to value the assets and liabilities.